okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 This section walks you through the self-service enrollment steps for a new user.

-1. Click **Login** on the <StackSelector snippet="applang" noSelector inline /> sample app landing page.
-You should now see **Sign Up** just below the **Forgot password?** link.
+1. Click <StackSelector snippet="tryenrollin" noSelector inline /> on the <StackSelector snippet="applang" noSelector inline /> sample app landing page.
-2. Click **Sign Up**, enter the requested information, and click **Sign Up**.
+2. Click **Sign up** just below the **Forgot password?** link, enter the requested information, and click **Sign Up**.
-3. You now need to set up Email, Password, and Security Question factors.
+3. Set up the Email, Password, and Security Question factors.
 Don't set up any other factors.
 4. After you complete set up, click **Finish**.
-You are redirected to the <StackSelector snippet="applang" noSelector inline /> success page.
+You are redirected to the <StackSelector snippet="applang" noSelector inline /> Welcome page.
-5. Sign out of the app using the **Logout** button at the top of the page.
+5. Sign out of the app using the <StackSelector snippet="tryenrollout" noSelector inline /> button at the top of the page.

 ## Add MFA with a mandatory second factor